flossely/phonos/README.md

-# Phonos
+# Apple macOS Wallpapers
-A collection of mobile wallpapers.
+A collection of macOS wallpapers.